-The conditions log is updated annually.
+The MSC aims to update the log annually.
 The log contains the status of conditions as of the date given in the file.
 It does not include the live status of conditions or information on the progress fisheries are making to close conditions.

 You can find the following information in the log:

 Conformity Assessment Body: this is the body that assesses fisheries against the MSC Fisheries Standard.